Managing Chemical Substances

 (1) Obtaining information about revisions to laws, regulations, and treaties

-For the chemical substances handled by the TOK Group, the company has in place a system for complying with legal requirements and ascertaining the use of regulated substances under such laws and regulations as the REACH regulation*1 and laws governing conflict minerals,*2 and determining whether or not such substances may be used.
-Moreover, for high-risk chemical substances whose use will be prohibited in the future because of tighter regulations, TOK proposed and is managing the progress of elimination plans for all products to ensure that the use of such substances is discontinued prior to the enforcement of the applicable laws and regulations.
+For the chemical substances handled by the TOK Group, the company has a system for complying with legal requirements, ascertaining the use of regulated substances under the REACH regulation*1 and laws governing conflict minerals,*2 and determining whether or not such substances may be used.
+Moreover, for chemical substances that are likely to be banned from the future tightening of regulations, TOK formulates reduction plans for all products and manages the progress of such plans so that the company can stop using such sub stances before the laws come into force.

 (2) Procurement stage

-In addition to SDS*3 for raw materials, TOK asks suppliers to submit the Warranty of Nonuse of Prohibited Substances to guarantee that the prohibited substances in the TOK Group Chemical Management Standards*4 are not contained in raw materials.
-TOK shares chemical substance information with suppliers based on the obtainment of these forms and pursues the correct identification of chemical substances contained in raw materials.
+In addition to the SDS*3 for raw materials, TOK asks suppliers to submit the Warranty of Nonuse of Prohibited Substances to guarantee that the prohibited substances in the TOK Group Chemical Management Standards*4 are not contained in raw materials.
+TOK shares chemical substance information with suppliers based on these forms and pursues the correct identi fication of chemical substances contained in all raw materials.

 (3) Development stage

-For newly developed raw materials, in addition to the legal and regulatory information, TOK checks whether they contain chemical substances subject to the TOK Group Chemical Management Standards.
-Furthermore, the company performs similar checks for customer requirements concerning newly developed products and formulate a substitution plan in the event of excess of a specified standard.
+For newly developed raw materials, in addition to the legal and regulatory information, TOK checks whether such raw materials contain chemical substances subject to the TOK Group Chemical Management Standards.
+Furthermore, the company performs similar checks for customer requirements for newly developed products and formulates a substitution plan in the event the specified standard is exceeded.

 (4) Production stage

-All raw materials used to manufacture products are subject to occupational health and safety risk assessments.
-TOK identifies hazardous factors in the production environment, clarifies the hazard level, implements measures to mitigate and eliminate the hazardous factors based on the risk level, and then takes action to lower the risk.
-In this way, TOK maintains the proper work environment for all employees.
+All raw materials used in the manufacture of products are subject to occupational health and safety risk assessments.
+TOK identifies hazardous factors in the production environment, clarifies the hazard level, implements measures to mitigate and eliminate the hazardous factors based on that risk level, and takes action to lower all risks.
+In this way, TOK maintains the proper work environment for all personnel.

 (5) Marketing stage

-By linking the ERP system for managing product shipment volumes and the chemical substance management system that contains product composition data, the company automatically calculates the transfer volume of chemical substances, reports the proper volumes, and requests their applications in accordance with the Chemical Substances Control Act*5 and the PRTR Act*6 of Japan and with environmental laws and regulations of importing countries.
-The company also enabled the issuance of SDS documents in accordance with the current local laws and regulations using the SDS*3 preparation system, so that proper safety information will be provided to users.
+By linking the ERP system for managing product shipment volumes and the chemical substance management system that contains product composition data, the company automatically calculates the transfer volume of chemical substances, reports the proper volumes, and requests their application in accor dance with the Chemical Substances Control Act*5 and the PRTR Act*6 of Japan and with all environmental laws and regu lations of importing countries.
+The company also enabled the issuance of SDS documents in accordance with current local laws and regulations using the SDS preparation system so that proper safety information will be shared with all users.

 (6) Disposal stage

-Waste from each site is thoroughly sorted by type and recycled, and properly disposed of when necessary.
-For industrial waste disposal service providers contracted to dispose of waste, TOK provides information about the type of waste and handling precautions through the Waste Data Sheets (WDS).
+Waste from each site is thoroughly sorted by type and recycled and properly disposed of when necessary.
+For the contracted industrial waste disposal service providers, TOK provides information about the type of waste and handling precautions through waste data sheets (WDS).
 The company periodically visits service providers for on-site audits to ensure that all waste is being properly disposed of in accordance with the contractual agreements.

 TOPICS